+of grants awarded across 69 orgs

+Round 5

-The Program awarded \$305M to 481 entities across five grant rounds: Round 1 Round 2 Round 3 Round 4 Round 5 Trauma-Informed Early Childhood Youth-Driven Early Intervention Parent and Caregiver Support Programs and Wraparound Programs: Programs and Programs and Services: Practices: Practices: Practices: of grants awarded across 67 orgs across 192 orgs across 54 orgs across 69 orgs across 99 orgs " At the beginning of the sessions, the [parent] shared [their] uncertainty about how to effectively support [their child] while also managing [other children] at home...
+Early Intervention Programs and Practices:

+of grants awarded across 99 orgs

+At the beginning of the sessions, the [parent] shared [their] uncertainty about how to effectively support [their child] while also managing [other children] at home...
 By the end of the program, the [parent] felt more knowledgeable and confident in [their] parenting, enabling [them] to better support all [their] children with fairness, consistency, and positivity."

+First 5 Santa Cruz EBP Round 1 Recipient

+"

-First 5 Santa Cruz EBP Round 1 Recipient " Youth-driven programs are an important community support because they are designed with, by, and for youth to help reduce stigma, embrace mental wellness, and increase community connection."
-Autumn Boylan from the Department of Health Care Services (DHCS) Office of Strategic Partnerships On the power of youth involvement Youth Suicide Reporting and Crisis Response Purpose: The Youth Suicide Reporting and Crisis Response Pilot Program is developing systems to rapidly report and comprehensively respond to youth suicides and suicide attempts in school and community settings.
+Youth-driven programs are an important community support because they are designed with, by, and for youth to help reduce stigma, embrace mental wellness, and increase community connection."

+Autumn Boylan from the Department of Health Care Services (DHCS) Office of Strategic Partnerships On the power of youth involvement

+Youth Suicide Reporting and Crisis Response

+Purpose: The Youth Suicide Reporting and Crisis Response Pilot Program is developing systems to rapidly report and comprehensively respond to youth suicides and suicide attempts in school and community settings.